okmarq/print-automation/README.md

 In reality, there are different types of Admins and middlewares can be used to group what admin should do what.

 Showed processing for DOCX, PDF, JPG, PNG, and JPEG.

+## Conclusion

+This application streamlines the printing process, reduces corruption risk, and provides an efficient way to handle print jobs online.

+## License

+This project is unlicensed.

+## Contact

+For questions or support, please contact [Joel Okoromi](mailto:okmarq@gmail.com)